Seven Nation Army: Release

 Jack's idea of releasing "Seven Nation Army" as a single faced opposition from the White Stripes' record label, XL Recordings, which wanted to release the song "There's No Home for You Here" instead.
 Jack persuaded the label to release "Seven Nation Army", and in 2003 it was released as a promotional single alongside Elephant track "In the Cold, Cold Night".
-It was subsequently released as a 7-inch vinyl single and a CD single; the former included a cover of "Good to Me"—written by Brendan Benson and Jason Falkner—as its B-side, while the latter included both "Good to Me" and folk song "Black Jack Davey".
+It was subsequently released in 2013 as a 7-inch vinyl single and a CD single; the former included a cover of "Good to Me"—written by Brendan Benson and Jason Falkner—as its B-side, while the latter included both "Good to Me" and folk song "Black Jack Davey".
 The photograph used as the single's artwork was taken by Patrick Pantano; it includes an elephant painting made by Greg Siemasz.

 On January 3, 2014, Third Man Records announced a limited edition clear 7-inch vinyl reissue of "Seven Nation Army" as part of a package for subscribers to its Vault service.
 A black 7-inch vinyl reissue with updated artwork was released on February 27, 2015.

 Music video

-The video, directed by Alex and Martin, consists of one seemingly continuous shot through a kaleidoscopic tunnel of mirrored black, white and red triangles.
-The triangle slides alternate between images of Jack or Meg playing, interspersed with marching skeletons and an elephant, referring to the name of the album "Seven Nation Army" appeared on.
+The video was originally planned to be directed by Jim Jarmusch but by the time the song reached the radio it had not come to pass and was instead directed by French duo Alex and Martin.
+The video consists of one seemingly continuous shot through a kaleidoscopic tunnel of mirrored black, white and red triangles.
+The triangle slides, which represent the Holy Spirit, alternate between images of Jack or Meg playing, interspersed with marching skeletons and an elephant, referring to the name of the album the song appeared on.
 The triangles move forward through the tunnel faster and slower in tandem with the dynamics of the song.
 When the song begins to intensify, the lights surrounding the triangles flash and other effects build up as well.
+Because Meg's left wrist was broken at the time, her rack tom is positioned to obscure it for the majority of the video (although in some side shots her cast is visible).

 The music video won Best Editing in a Video at the 2003 MTV Video Music Awards, and was nominated for Best Group Video, Best Rock Video, and Best Special Effects.